wearhacks/courses/projects/bathroom-occupancy-indicator/instructions.md

 We start with the emitter because we'll have to calibrate some values in the receiver code once the emitter will be placed on the door.
 For the calibration we will print the values from the receiver which is why it is a good idea to keep this part of the project on a breadboard for now so that you can easily reconnect it to an Arduino.

 The way you wish to organize your soldering process is up to you.
 I personally started by soldering the "free" elements (the ON/OFF switch, the IR sensor and the battery holder) to a small piece of PCB along with their connection wires.
 Then I moved on to the main PCB, starting by the MCU socket and the RF emitter link.
-I soldered the passive components, the wires and the antonna.
+I soldered the passive components, the wires and the antenna.
 Finally I connected the switch and the sensor to the main PCB.

 <img width="24.5%" height="25%"  src="https://github.com/wearhacks/courses/blob/master/projects/bathroom-occupancy-indicator/img/emitter_soldering_01.JPG"/>
 <img width="24.5%" height="25%"  src="https://github.com/wearhacks/courses/blob/master/projects/bathroom-occupancy-indicator/img/emitter_soldering_03.JPG"/>